Week 1 – Introduction to Healthy Digestion

 Sit down and take a few deep breaths before eating.
 Take time to smell your food as you do.
 Next, try this exercise as you eat: chew 30 times for each bite of food at one meal.

 Smelling your food starts a cascade in your brain that starts up your stomach like warming up on a car in the winter time.
 It is important to get it warmed up or it does not run as efficiently.
 When available, cook your food so you can smell it first.
 Chewing (mastication), is the second stage in digestion which breaks up the major components of food and gets the food closer to smaller pieces so it’s able to be used for energy.
 Chewing your food stimulates the parasympathetic nervous system.
-That system is how you rest and digest which is where you heal.
+That system is how you rest and digest which is where you r body heals.

 Avoid Major Inflammatory Foods